What are Synthetic Fabrics? & What Makes them Not Sustainable?

 These blends are created to compensate for the technical disadvantages that one or more used fibers bring and mix their advantages.
 Synthetic blends present post-consumer management challenges, as garments made with these textile materials can be harder to recycle.

-Semi synthetics
+Semi Synthetics

 Semi-synthetic fibers are a third group of fibers that have characteristics found in both natural and synthetic fibers.

 Also known as manmade natural fibers, these are fibers with a naturally occurring raw material created through a complex manufacturing process that heavily relies on chemicals.
+Popular semi-synthetic fabrics are rayon, modal and lyocell.

 Rayon